 Medical innovation is a long journey filled with challenges and a blind commitment to create a product that improves the wellbeing of many.
 The rewards are immense.
 And this takes a whole other dimension when patient‑innovators seek solutions and answers that are not available for a small (rare) population.
 A driving force of patient‑innovators is the ability to share their innovations, free of costs, with people with similar needs.
-Online communities are shaping how rare diseases patients connect and find support.
+Online communities are shaping how rare disease’s patients connect and find support.
 The booming of medical apps to monitor disease progression, to find the latest medical discoveries, and to share tips and success stories is bringing people closer.
-Despite being physically distant, patients and caregivers find a voice that together speaks lauder and raises public awareness of rare diseases.
+Despite being physically distant, patients and caregivers find a voice that together speaks louder and raises public awareness of rare diseases.
 In a nutshell, the fascinating world of patient‑innovations puts rare diseases on a pedestal and promotes the development of therapeutics to improve the quality of life of patients and caregivers.
-Their innovations are the result of persistency, creativity, strength, and courage.
-Inspiring!
+Their innovations are the result of persistence, creativity, strength, and courage.
+Inspiring!.

 Brasil et al., 2019.
 Artificial Intelligence (AI) in Rare Diseases: is the future brighter?
 Genes (Basel) 10 (12): 978